projen/projen/docs/concepts/projects/building-your-own.md

 }
 ```

-Let's also add an optional `mention` property that will mention a specific user in the PR template.
+Let's also add an optional `prMention` property that will mention a specific user in the PR template.

 We need to first update the `MyMicroserviceProjectOptions` interface in the `my-microservice-project.ts` file to: